frappe/erpnext_documentation/user/manual/en/education/student_admission.md

 <!-- add-breadcrumbs -->
 # Student Admission

-**Student Admission is a document which can be configured in order to initiate an Admission Process for your institution by publishing it on the ERPNext generated website.**
+**Student Admission is a document which can be configured to initiate an Admission Process for your institution by publishing it on the ERPNext generated website.**

-To access student Admission, go to
+To access student Admission, go to:

 > Home > Education > Admission > Student Admission